MattMckenzy/Homehook/README.md

 ### Home Assistant

-I like to use Home Assistant to interact with WonkCast through automations by using the RESTful Command integration.
+I like to use Home Assistant to interact with HomeHook through automations by using the RESTful Command integration.

 Here's an example of the REST command and an automation configuration: